 What are the essentials for sun protection?
 For infants under 6 months of age, the American Academy of Pediatrics doesn’t recommend any direct sun exposure, as their skin is especially pale and vulnerable.
 For most children and adults, a combination of sunscreens, proper clothes, and avoidance of peak times from 10am-4 PM (or following your local UV Index) are the major ways to avoid damage.

 How effective are clothes?
-These should be a first line of defence for all ages, but a plain white t-shirt only has a Sunburn Protection Factor of 7, so you could still burn quite easily through this.
+These should be a first line of defense for all ages, but a plain white t-shirt only has a Sunburn Protection Factor of 7, so you could still burn quite easily through this.
 Most other clothes, if thicker and darker, would offer a more protective SPF 15 or higher.
 But I still know all too painfully well that even a dark t-shirt won’t be enough if I’m out all day swimming and playing outside.

 This is when sunscreens come in handy.
 A good sunscreen has been shown to decrease risk for skin cancers, most impressively with squamous cell carcinomas.
 One Australian study showed a 40% decrease in these cancers when using a broad spectrum SPF-16 sunscreen.
 The evidence for protection against the much deadlier melanomas actually isn’t so strong, with the best study published in 2010 in the Journal of Clinical Oncology.
 This randomized controlled trial followed 1,600 persons over 10 years in Australia, a region with the world’s highest rates of skin cancers.
 Those who routinely used sunscreen had a 73% reduction in invasive melanoma, although the accompanying editorial questions its statistical significance.
 Still, I agree with their conclusion that, “the question of its efficacy with respect to melanoma prevention should no longer deter scientists or clinicians from recommending sunscreen use…In addition to sunscreen use, excess exposure to ultraviolet rays should be avoided, clothing should be used to shield skin from the sun, and sun-safe environments should be used for outdoor recreation.
 In addition, sunscreen use should be paired with regular self-examination of the skin.”